josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 WP Engine pays several staff members to contribute work hours to WordPress core (again, maybe the number should be greater than it is, but it's definitely not zero), on top of the full-time maintenance of plugins, themes, and apps like Advanced Custom Fields, WP Migrate, WP GraphQL, Genesis, Local WP, and many others—all of which used by countless thousands of WordPress users every day.

-This is to say nothing of their sponsoring of WordCamps, their own tutorials and articles, their own events, and so on and so forth.
+This is to say nothing of WP Engine sponsoring of WordCamps, creating their own tutorials and educational material, their own events, and so on and so forth.

 Point is: WP Engine _does_ do a lot more than zero.
 You could argue those contributions are not "pure" (Matt does), and that they're ultimately in service WP Engine, not the WordPress community.

 But in fairness: sure, they're all marketing tools in some form or another, but you don't _have_ to pay for any of them.
-They all get maintained, and they all have tons of users both on and off WP Engine, and they all work no matter what host you choose.
-(I'm sure they're all used on WordPress.com, too.
-I'd even use some of those things if I had to spin up a WordPress site tomorrow.)
+They all get maintained, they all have tons of users both on and off WP Engine, and they all work no matter what host you choose.
+(I'm sure they're all used on WordPress.com.
+I'd even use some of those things if I had to spin up a WordPress site tomorrow, even if I probably wouldn't host on WP Engine, personally.
+I'd probably choose SpinupWP, myself, which is another company with "WP" in the name that Matt apparently doesn't care about.)

 Besides, Matt's company does exactly the same thing with Jetpack, which charges $5–$50 per month, depending on tier, so...not sure where that moral high ground is supposed to be coming from.
 Is Automattic really gonna claim Jetpack's paid features are purely for the altruistic benefit of the community?
 Why do _they_ get a pass on paid features?